polycog/tutorials/README.md

 ## 📚 Tutorial Roadmap

-This repository is organized into four sequential tutorials that guide you from core state-machine concepts to advanced multi-level agent architectures:
+This repository is organized into four sequential tutorials that guide you from core concepts to advanced agent architectures:

 ### ⚙️ Tutorial 1: Decision Processes
 * **Core Concepts**: `DecisionProcess`, `State`, `Operator`, terminaton check,